saqibameen/Flock/README.md

 > Twitter automation app to link multiple accounts, listen for hashtags, and retweet.
 Built using Flask (Python) and Tweepy.

-<small> Note: This app for learning purposes only not for commercial purposes.
+<small> Note: This app for learning purposes only.
 <em>Do not use it for commercial purposes</em>
 </small>